dzenbot/DZNEmptyDataSet/README.md

 ```

 ### Refresh layout
-If you need to refresh the empty dataset layout, just call:
+If you need to refresh the empty dataset layout, simply call:

 ```
 [self.tableView reloadData];